duncan-r/SHIP/_sources/tuflow/tuflowpart.txt

 All of the logic classes contain the following member variables:

-   - **parts(list)**: all of the TuflowParts between the opening 'clause' and closing clause.
-   - **group_parts(list[list])**: stores the hash codes (TuflowPart.hash) of the
-     parts in a list based on which section, or clause, it is in.
+   - **group_parts(list[list])**: stores the TuflowPart's based on which section, or clause, they are in.
 EventLogic and SectionLogic will always only have one inner list.
 IfLogic may have any number of inner lists.
    - **terms(list[list])**: terms of the if-else/define/etc statement.
 Note there
      can be multiple terms so this, like above, is a list of lists.
    - **commands(list)**: part of line before the terms (e.g. 'If Scenario').